ChetanMadadi/MCP-Attacks-Overtool/README.md

 This pipeline enables analysis of both qualitative reasoning degradation and quantitative system-level performance impact induced by slowdown attacks.

+## Experiments and Notebooks

+This repository contains four Google Colab notebooks, each corresponding to a different experimental configuration used to evaluate OVERTHINK-style slowdown attacks on MCP-based reasoning agents.
+All experiments follow the same MCP client–server setup and evaluation pipeline, with variations introduced through decoy prompt strategies.

+### 📓 Notebooks

+- **`colab/OVERTOOL_RUNNER_LLMJudgeFix_SimpleRun.ipynb`**
+  Baseline configuration with no decoy prompt injected.
+This notebook measures standard MCP performance under a fixed planning budget and serves as the reference point for all comparisons.

+- **`colab/OVERTOOL_RUNNER_template_mdp.ipynb`**
+  Implements a recursive decision-making decoy task based on Markov Decision Process (MDP)-style reasoning.

+- **`colab/OVERTOOL_RUNNER_final_summarizer_20_rounds.ipynb`**
+  Injects forced summarization decoy prompts that encourage redundant abstraction and compression, amplifying overthinking behavior during planning and execution.

+- **`colab/OVERTOOL_RUNNER_LLMJudgeFix_LongToolChain.ipynb`**
+  Evaluates slowdown attacks via long tool-chain dependencies, requiring the agent to discover, sequence, and coordinate multiple MCP tools across extended workflows.

+### 📊 Results and Outputs

+Each notebook:
+- Logs per-task execution traces, tool calls, and planning rounds
+- Reports aggregate MCP-Bench metrics, including task completion, token usage, and execution time All plots and summarized results referenced in the paper are generated directly from these notebooks and can be approximately reproduced by running them in sequence.

+### ▶️ Reproducibility

+The notebooks are designed to run on **Google Colab (A100 GPU)**.
+Instructions for environment setup, dependency installation, and MCP server configuration are included at the top of each notebook.
+Users may optionally switch between cloud-based and local LLM backends depending on available compute.

 ## Performance Analysis

 We evaluated the impact of these attacks using the **Qwen3-8B** reasoning model across multiple adversarial decoy configurations.
 Experiments were conducted using realistic multi-tool MCP tasks spanning up to 28 MCP servers.